Tuesday Tips: Columbia MBA Essay Tips for 2024-2025

 Passion is Essential for Columbia MBA Applicants

-Finally, make sure you will benefit the community.
-Think about the unique skills and experiences you will share.
-Columbia wants to meet students who have a strong desire to attend their program.
+Or, you might take a leadership position for a conference or club to continue to develop and improve it.
+Columbia wants to meet students who have a strong desire to attend their program and participate in the community.
 In conclusion, show your passion for the school and make the case for your admission.

 Optional Essay